Water is necessary for life and survival. You are 60 to 70 percent water. It’s necessary for all bodily functions.

 If you are thirsty, you're already dehydrated.

 You can only last three to four days without it.
-Having a storage of clean drinking water and knowing how to safely treat more is vital for survival.
+Having a storage of clean drinking water and knowing how to safely treat more is vital to "be ready" for survival.

-- Gather and store water treatment supplies for disaster supply kits and at home supplies
+- Gather and store water treatment supplies in your disaster supply kits and at home supplies.

 How Much Water Do We Need?

 Our bodies are 60 to 70 percent water.
 It is necessary for all bodily functions.
+You can only last three to four days without it.
 If we are thirsty, we are already dehydrated.
 The best indicator of how much water we need is our urine.
 If it is clear and plentiful, we are probably hydrated.
 If it has color or we don’t “go” very often, we are dehydrated.

-Store a MINIMUM of 1 Gallon per Person per Day, a ½ gallon for drinking and a ½ gallon for food preparation and sanitation.
+Store a MINIMUM of one gallon per person per day, a half gallon for drinking and a half gallon for food preparation and sanitation.
 You will need more at high altitudes or in dry climates.
 Children, elderly, sick, nursing mothers, or those who are physically exerting themselves will also need more.
-Store a BARE MINIMUM of 2 week’s supply for your family, but it is recommended to store a supply of 1 month or more.
+Store a BARE MINIMUM of two week’s supply for your family, but it is recommended to store a supply of one month or more.

 Whenever you are storing something for long term, the ideal conditions are cool, dark, and dry at temperatures between 40 and 60 degrees.

-• Hot temperatures promote bacteria & algae growth, while cold temperatures can loosen seals or break containers.
+Hot temperatures promote bacteria and algae growth, while cold temperatures can loosen seals or break containers.

 Water Storage Containers

-• Pre-bottled water has a recommended 3 to 5 year shelf life.
+• Pre-bottled water has a recommended two to three year shelf life.
 Some biodegradable bottles are even less.
 It is more expensive than and not always as clean as tap water because the FDA holds bottled water to a lower standard than the EPA does for municipal water.

 • Pre-used Containers can sometimes be obtained from restaurants or other food preparation locations inexpensively.
 Remember that your water will probably taste like whatever was in the container previously.